CaptainApolloo/ASTO-BOT/README.md

 ## WebSocket Integration

-ASTO-BOT listens on `ws://127.0.0.1:2519` (local only).
+ASTO-BOT listens on `ws://127.0.0.1:2519` (local only — not reachable from the network).
 Send JSON to control it from any tool, including the Elgato Stream Deck (*Web Requests* plugin):

 ```json
 // Scripts & Events